mshablovskyy/gtp/README.md

 - **Corrects File Attributes:** Updates the creation and modification dates of files to match the timestamps from their metadata.
 - **Manages Unprocessed Files:** Automatically relocates unmatched or unprocessable files to an "Unprocessed" folder for manual review.
 - **Generates Logs:** Creates a `logs.txt` file summarizing the operations for processed and unprocessed files.
+- **Generates Detailed Logs:** Creates a `detailed_logs.txt` file, showing how everything was done step by step and helps to found errors.

 ---